US federal loans

 If you wish to apply for a private US student loan, please email email@example.com.
 We will email you a Cost of Attendance to inform you of the amount of loan you are able to borrow.
 We will only issue you with a Cost of Attendance if you have received an offer to study at UWE Bristol and priority will be made to those students who have firmly accepted their offer.

 UWE Bristol will certify your Sallie Mae loan application once you have registered.
-We will request the loan be payable in one instalment and this will be received by cheque.
-We will advise you to come into the Income Office to collect your cheque.
+We will request the loan be payable in one instalment and this will be transferred to your bank account.
 UWE Bristol will allocate any Tuition Fees and Accommodation Fees to be paid from the private loan, and pay the student any remaining funds.
 If you are a distance learning student, providing the amount is less than $10,000, we will post the cheque to you by courier.

 It is important that you understand your rights and obligations when borrowing Federal US Loans.
 Students are advised to fully research and understand responsible borrowing and repayment before requesting Federal Student Loans.
 The Federal Student Aid webpage has an estimate calculator where you can calculate your estimated loan repayments.